lpi-code/Homelab/shared/terraform/modules/README.md

 ## Contributing

-1. Follow Terraform best practices
+1. Follow OpenTofu/Terraform best practices
 2. Update documentation for any changes
 3. Test modules in development environment
 4. Use consistent naming conventions